allisonhorst/palmerpenguins/README.md

-# Palmer Station LTER Penguins
+# Palmer Station LTER Penguins (in progress)

 Data are generously collected and made available by [Dr. Kristen Gorman](https://www.uaf.edu/cfos/people/faculty/detail/kristen-gorman.php) and the [Palmer Station, Antarctica LTER](https://pal.lternet.edu/), a member of the [Long Term Ecological Research Network](https://lternet.edu/).
 THANK YOU Dr. Gorman, Palmer Station LTER and the LTER Network!
-Special thanks to Marty Downs (NCEAS) for help re: license & use.
+Special thanks to Marty Downs (NCEAS) for help regarding license & use!

+Data are available by [INSERT LICENSE INFO HERE].

 See complete data information & citations below.

 ## Summary:

-The /data folder contains two CSV files:
+The data folder contains two CSV files:

-- **penguins_size.csv**: simplified penguin data, contains four penguin size measurements (culmen length, culmen depth, flipper length, and body mass) for the 3 species (Chinstrap, Adélie, & Gentoo), along with island and sex
+- **penguins_size.csv**: Simplified penguin data containing four penguin size measurements (culmen length, culmen depth, flipper length, and body mass) for the 3 species (Chinstrap, Adélie, & Gentoo), along with island and sex. *This is probably the one you want to use for intro classes & examples, especially if you're using it instead of iris dataset.*

 - **penguins_lter.csv**: original data (including isotope measurements from blood samples)